papy1974/project-2/README.md

 * Review word bank metrics to see how many words you're learning

 # Description
 To use the app, the user has to sign in to create an account.
-Once an account is created, the user can login by using his username and password.
-The next step is for the user to click on translate from  to select a language, and click on translate to to pickup a language .
-The user can entered words or sentences that need to be translated and view the word or sentence translation in the buttom cards.Get started using the application here: https://fathomless-basin-48742.herokuapp.com/
+Once an account is created, the user can log in by using his username and password.
+The next step is for the user to click on translate from to select a language and click on translate to pick up a language.
+The user can enter words or sentences that need to be translated and view the word or sentence translation in the button cards.
+Get started using the application here: https://fathomless-basin-48742.herokuapp.com/

 [![Build Status](https://travis-ci.com/uxhawk/project-2.svg?branch=master)](https://travis-ci.com/uxhawk/project-2)